Jardo72/rdbms-diff/README.md

 ## Data Comparison Tool
 The following command will display instructions about how to start data comparison.
+Start this command in the root directory of this project.
 ```
 python -m rdbmsdiff.data.main -h
 ```